ewolff/microservices-primer/manuscript/chapter3.md

 In the end new technologies can be tested without a large migration effort.
 Risk and expenditure are limited: Initially a single Microservice can be migrated.
-If the migration does not work, only this one Microservice will fail and in addition of larger problems on this one Microservice has to be newly implemented.
+If the migration does not work, only this one Microservice will fail and, besides, in case of larger problems only this one Microservice has to be newly implemented.

 A special project for bringing a deployment monolith to another